simeononsecurity/simeononsecurity.ch/content/articles/building-a-human-firewall_-training-employees-in-cybersecurity/index.en.md

 ### Incentivizing Employee Participation

 Incentivizing employee participation is crucial for the success of a cybersecurity training program.
-By creating a culture of engagement and motivation, organizations can foster a **resilient human firewall** that actively contributes to the protection of sensitive data and systems.
+By creating a culture of engagement and motivation, organizations can build a **resilient human firewall** that actively contributes to the protection of sensitive data and systems.

 ### Providing Ongoing Support and Resources